shiffman/thecodingtrain.com-1/CONTRIBUTING.md

  - If you have 2 showcases accepted between October 1st and October 31st, you will be entered into a drawing to receive Coding Train swag.
  - Additionally, anyone who helps with an issue with the Hacktoberfest label will receive a special Coding Train sticker packet.

- - If you want to be eligible for Digital Ocean prizes, register at the official [Hacktoberfest website] (https://hacktoberfest.com)
+ - If you want to be eligible for Digital Ocean prizes, register at the official [Hacktoberfest website](https://hacktoberfest.com)

 ## Getting Started

 ### Interested in submitting a showcase?

-- You can find more information about submitting a showcase in the [Passenger Showcase Guide] (/guides/passenger-showcase-guide/).
+- You can find more information about submitting a showcase in the [Passenger Showcase Guide](/guides/passenger-showcase-guide/).

 ### Interested in porting a Coding Train challenge?

-- Head to the [Google claiming spreadsheet] (https://docs.google.com/spreadsheets/d/1zt8KquMZN_j2-j4ezMsgeq-sRrgoCEAROwFS6LTS8oQ/edit#gid=1236591781) and claim a challenge.
+- Head to the [Google claiming spreadsheet](https://docs.google.com/spreadsheets/d/1zt8KquMZN_j2-j4ezMsgeq-sRrgoCEAROwFS6LTS8oQ/edit#gid=1236591781) and claim a challenge.
--  Read the [Maintaining the website guide] (/guides/maintain-weibsite-guide/) for instructions on how to port a challenge.
+-  Read the [Maintaining the website guide](/guides/maintain-weibsite-guide/) for instructions on how to port a challenge.
 - Note:  If you are unable to complete the port, we would appreciate it if you dwould remove your name from the Google spreadsheet.

 ### Interested in updating the Related Challenges field?

 - The `"relatedChallenges"` key specifies an array of challenges that relate to the new video.
 If it is an empty array and there are any coding challenges in the `"video"` section of the json, those challenge can be added to the field.
-- Head to the [Google claiming spreadsheet] (https://docs.google.com/spreadsheets/d/1zt8KquMZN_j2-j4ezMsgeq-sRrgoCEAROwFS6LTS8oQ/edit#gid=1236591781) and find a challenge that needs updated.
+- Head to the [Google claiming spreadsheet](https://docs.google.com/spreadsheets/d/1zt8KquMZN_j2-j4ezMsgeq-sRrgoCEAROwFS6LTS8oQ/edit#gid=1236591781) and find a challenge that needs updated.
 - You can find the json file for the challenge in the /content/videos/challenges folder.
 - Checkout a new branch (applesoft-RC) and edit the Related Challenges field.